-The department offers a traditional, mathematically rigorous program leading to a B.S. in physics; a more applied curriculum leading to a B.S. in physics with a concentration in applied physics; and a flexible B.A.
+The department offers a traditional, mathematically rigorous program leading to a B.S. in physics; a more applied curriculum leading to a B.S.

-program with two advisory plans (algebra and trigonometry or calculus).
+in physics with a concentration in applied physics; and a flexible B.A. program with two advisory plans (algebra and trigonometry or calculus).
 All programs stress fundamental concepts and techniques, offer an unusually rich laboratory experience and intensive use of computers, and require a capstone course as a culminating experience.
 Capstone projects may include experimental design, instructional design, or undergraduate research-personalized and unique opportunities to demonstrate the skills and knowledge acquired in the major.

 The department is housed in Darwin Hall, which is well-equipped with lower-division teaching laboratories and facilities for intermediate and advanced laboratory courses, undergraduate research, special studies and capstone projects.
-The Darwin facilities include thin film fabrication systems such as thermal evaporation and electrodeposition; a Hall measurement system, a 17-Tesla superconducting magnet system, an adaptive optics and astronomical instrumentation development laboratory, a 3D-printer, water sustainability experiments, and laboratories for building and testing small satellites (CubeSats).
+The Darwin facilities include thin film fabrication systems such as sputtering, thermal evaporation, electrodeposition, a Hall measurement system, a 17-Tesla superconducting magnet system, an adaptive optics and astronomical instrumentation development laboratory, and a nuclear low-level counting laboratory.
 Physics majors also use the multidisciplinary Keck Microanalysis Laboratory in Salazar Hall which includes a scanning electron microscope, atomic force microscopes, an x-ray diffractometer, and a confocal microscope.

 A substantial program in undergraduate astronomy includes many courses, listed in this catalog under Astronomy, which may be included in the B.A. or B.S. degree programs in physics.
 The department operates a teaching observatory on the SSU campus and a NASA-funded remotely operated research observatory at a darker site in northern Sonoma County.
-Students and faculty also have access to time on an adaptive optics-equipped 1-m telescope in Southern California.
-Students are strongly encouraged to use all of the above facilities for special studies, undergraduate research and capstone projects.
+The department is also developing a new observatory at the Galbreath Wildlands Preserve in southern Mendocino County.
+Students are strongly encouraged to use all of the above facilities for special studies, undergraduate research, and capstone projects.